 Level Up Psychology is a private allied health practice established in 2017 by Educational and Developmental Psychologist, Dr Jake Kraska.
-Level Up Psychology utilises an affirmative approach in regards to subcultures and interests, providing an accepting and respectful perspective on each person's needs, preferences and life circumstances.
+Clinicians at Level Up Psychology utilise an affirmative approach in regards to subcultures and interests, providing an accepting and respectful perspective on each person's needs, preferences and life circumstances.

 Level Up Psychology provides both counselling and psychoeducational assessment services.
-Level Up Psychology also has experience in a range of psychoeducational and psychological assessment tools in order to best meet the goals of any assessment referral.
-Level Up Psychology believes in utilising technology to enhance assessment and therapeutic outcomes.
+Each clinician has experience in a range of psychological assessment tools or counselling techniques to best meet the goals of any referral.
+We also believe in using technology and supporting novel research to enhance assessment and therapeutic outcomes.

 Jake is a registered Educational and Developmental Psychologist with experience in a range of private and public settings.
 Jake predominately works with children, adolescents and young adults, completing psychological assessments and counselling.
-Jake primarily applies evidence-based therapies such as cognitive behaviour therapy, motivational interviewing and mindfulness strategies in his counselling and is familiar with a wide range of educational, cognitive, and social-emotional-behavioural assessment tools for testing and diagnosis.
+Jake applies evidence-based therapies such as cognitive behaviour therapy, motivational interviewing and mindfulness strategies in his counselling and is familiar with a wide range of educational, cognitive, and social-emotional-behavioural assessment tools for testing and diagnosis.

 Jake has completed a Master of Psychology (Educational and Developmental) where he investigated the impact personality has between the relationship of cognitive ability and academic achievement.
 Jake also completed a Doctor of Philosophy (PhD) investigating the use of computer adaptive testing to measure intelligence.
 Jake's studies were all completed at Monash University.

 Melissa is a registered psychologist who has worked across school and clinic settings.
 She is passionate about supporting the needs of children, adolescents, and adults through psychological assessment and intervention.